mastro35/thepythoncorner/_posts/2021-01-16-how-create-telegram-bot-in-Python.md

     start_getting_birthday_info(update, context)
 ```

 As you can see, in the `update` parameter you will find also some useful information about the user, like its name.
-However, since this is just a starting tutorial to wet your appetite, I won't discuss here the thousand of things you will be able to do with this package, if you want to know everything about the *python-telegram-bot* package, just check the [official documentation](https://python-telegram-bot.readthedocs.io/en/stable/).
+However, since this is just a starting tutorial to whet your appetite, I won't discuss here the thousand of things you will be able to do with this package, if you want to know everything about the *python-telegram-bot* package, just check the [official documentation](https://python-telegram-bot.readthedocs.io/en/stable/).

-Now, at the very beginning of our script we will define a new variable `STATE` that will be used to understand to what question the user in answering.
+Now, at the very beginning of our script, we will define a new variable `STATE` that will be used to understand what question the user is answering.
 Don't worry if you can't get it now, you will get it in a minute.

 ```python
 STATE = None